 Coaches owe a duty of care to the children who are in their care.
 They must act reasonably and responsibly, and ensure that all of the children are safe throughout the entire game or practice.
 While there is some accepted risk with sports, no one should ever have to play after suffering something as serious as a concussion.

 If your child suffered a head injury while playing, call The Husband and Wife Law Team at (602) 267-1280.
 The people you put in charge of your children’s care should be held to the highest level of responsibility.
 When they don’t live up to it, there may be compensation you can claim for medical expenses and more.
-Call us today so we can review your case.
+Call our Phoenix child injury attorneys today so we can review your case.

 Get Help Now